 This molarity calculator is a tool for converting the mass concentration of any solution to molar concentration (or recalculating grams per ml to moles).
 You can also calculate the mass of a substance needed to achieve a desired molarity.
 This article will provide you with the molarity definition and the molarity formula.

-To understand the topic as a whole, you will want to learn the mole definition, read a paragraph about the molarity units, as well as read a comparison of two misleading terms: molarity vs molality.
+To understand the topic as a whole, you will want to learn the mole definition, read a paragraph about the molarity units, as well as read a comparison of two misleading concepts: molarity formula vs molality formula.
 What is more, we prepared for you some interesting examples of molar solutions and a short step-by-step tutorial of how to calculate molarity of a concentrated solution.

-At the end, you can learn the titration definition and discover how to find the molar concentration using the titration process, which may be helpful when carrying out titrations!
+At the end, you can learn the titration definition and discover how to find the molar concentration using the titration process!

 Molar concentration – an introduction